hugocaillard/bop/README.md

 Additionally, the protocol declaration can include text to describe the protocols and the functions it exposes.
 This data is optional and only gives general guidances on how to use a BOP.

-This `fakeft` protocol example will describe 3 functions: `deploy`, `mint` and `transfert`, that will accept certain types of parameters.
+This `fakeft` protocol example will describe 3 functions: `deploy`, `mint` and `transfer`, that will accept certain types of parameters.

 ```
 #d.42.fakeft.